RascalSoftware/RAT-Docs/source/advanced/events.rst

 2. :ref:`plot_event`
 3. :ref:`progress_event`

-Register for an event by providing the event type and the listener function to the *register* function as shown below.
+Register a function as an event listener by providing the event type and the listener function to the ``register`` function, as shown below.

 .. tab-set-code::
     .. code-block:: Matlab